YaireAC/data-structures/README.md

 - list_free() correctly frees the memory allocated to a linked list
 - `list_insert()` correctly inserts a value into a linked list
 - `list_insert_end()` correctly inserts a value to the end of a linked list
-- list_remove() correctly removes a value (1st instance) from a linked list (if not using function pointer, -5 pts)
+- list_remove() correctly removes a value (1st instance) from a linked list
 - list_remove_end() correctly removes the last value from the linked list
-- list_position() correctly returns the position of an element (1st instance) in a linked list (if not using function pointer, -6 pts)
+- list_position() correctly returns the position of an element (1st instance) in a linked list
-- list_reverse() correctly reverses the order of the links in a linked list in place (-6 pts if allocate more memory space)
+- list_reverse() correctly reverses the order of the links in a linked list in place